-- $PA_i(T)$ is the average power during test step i, taken over a time interval of T seconds; - W_s is power in watts measured at each sampling interval s taken during the time interval T; - n is the number of samples gathered by the power meter during the time interval T.
+- PA_i(T) is the average power during test step i, taken over a time interval of T seconds; - W_s is power in watts measured at each sampling interval s taken during the time - n is the number of samples gathered by the power meter during the time interval T.

-9.6 Operations Rate
+9.5 Operations Rate

-The operations rate for a test step i, $O_i(T)$, is a measure of the average rate of completed work over a specified time interval T. It is different for random workloads and sequential workloads.
+The operations rate for a test step i, O_i(T), is a measure of the average rate of completed work over a specified time interval T.